lgessler/conch/README.md

 providing them an easy interface for linguistic corpora which otherwise might have remained out of technical reach.

+**conch** accepts regular expressions on its web interface and uses [a lightly modified version of Google Code Search](https://github.com/lgessler/codesearch) to match it against the loaded corpora.

 conch was developed for the [HindMonoCorp](https://lindat.mff.cuni.cz/repository/xmlui/handle/11858/00-097C-0000-0023-6260-A) corpus, but it can be adapted for other corpora as well.